V 9.2, December 2017 Go to latest version

 How well do we see?
 How can visual function be described and which mechanisms can be thought to underly?
 Visual psychophysics tries to give answers to these general questions, and research in this area needs specialised software.
 This is an overview on what is available.

-Since I first compiled the overview in May 1995 there were uncountable revisions.
-But he general picture has not changed – the three main platforms are still the PC, the Macintosh, and Unix variants.
+Since I first compiled and sent the overview to a few colleagues in July 1994 (first posted on CVNet May 1995) there were uncountable revisions.
+But the general picture has not changed all that much – the three main platforms are still the PC, the Macintosh, and Unix variants.
 With the increased power of hardware the notion of special Unix workstations has disappeared in the 90s and has been replaced by public-domain Unix derivatives like Linux, Debian, Ubuntu etc. The three communities, still live happily in parallel, mostly unaffected by the boring developments in the other.
 There are a few signs of true integration, however, as is perhaps evidenced by cross links between the entries below.
 Many packages have been steadily supported and improved, and find more wide-spread use.
 Others have stagnated.
 I left the latter in the overview – by the regularity of updates one can easily assess whether a system has supporters.
+One development is new, however, and that is the ubiquity of mobile devices.
+We'll speak of that below.

-The status of 1997 is captured in two special issues of the journal Spatial Vision, Vol. 10(4) and 11(1), named Use of computers and cathode-ray-tube displays in visual psychophysics, Part I & II.
+The status of 1997 was captured in two special issues of the journal Spatial Vision, Vol. 10(4) and 11(1), named Use of computers and cathode-ray-tube displays in visual psychophysics, Part I & II.
 The tables of contents are on the web; they contain links to authors and pdf's provided by them.
-All papers are available online (pdf) through a subscribing library, some are available on authors' personal homepages. – This is now more than a decode ago, and an up-to-date scholarly compilation would be needed.
+All papers are available online (pdf) through a subscribing library, some are available on authors' personal homepages. – This is now nearly two decodes ago, and an up-to-date scholarly compilation is still not around.
 Those were the times when monitors still did what the experimenter wanted them to do.
-Have you kept a CRT in your storage room?
-You didn't (like I) because they are just too bulky but might be unpleasantly surprised by the limitations of current technology.
-Read the papers of Elze & Tanner on LCD monitor timing and misspecifications of stimulus duration, and the CVNet discussions collected in the monitors section below.
+Did you keep a CRT in your storage room?
+You didn't (like I) because they were just too bulky and we were unpleasantly surprised by the limitations of current technology.
+If you haven't by now, read the papers of Elze & Tanner (2009) on LCD monitor timing and (2010) on misspecifications of stimulus duration, and the CVNet discussions collected in the monitors section below (which is current as of 2016).

 When I started this overview, I had a simple question: How should we best do psychophysical experimenting – including simple things like measuring a contrast-sensitivity function or visual acuity?
 When somebody starts anew, should one recommend a Unix base or a simple PC or Mac?
 Is there a certain package that is best suited?
 It turns out there is no simple answer.
 It also turns out there is a wealth of software and hardware out there to do the experiments.

 The story of software development for psychophysics – like any other story of software development – is one of continuously reinventing the wheel.
 Hundreds of laboratories have set up powerful facilities.
-When I started out, the software was mostly tied to specific hardware, perhaps custom designed or not easily available.
+When I started out, software was mostly tied to specific hardware, perhaps custom designed or not easily available.
 This has changed quite a bit and hardware dependency is less of a problem today.
 But nowadays operating system dependency can be an equal hindrance, despite all the claims to the contrary.
 Good software does not catch on when it is simply not polished enough to be spread and used by others.
 Sometimes good packages get abandoned by their authors when they (have to) switch their field of work; support then becomes a problem.
-Where ever one looks, different packages represent incompatible solutions to overlapping areas of application.
-The three platforms for psychophysical experimentation, PC, Macintosh and Unix, still are the focus of often separate user communities.
-Back in the 90s, however, Denis Pelli has started to turn the wheel by giving an inspiring example of sharing when he made available his VideoToolbox, a highly stable, well supported software basis for visual psychophysics on the Macintosh.
-The VideoToolbox has paved the way for the use of high-level languages like Matlab and is the basis for the Psychtoolbox which has finally led to convergence of platforms.
+Wherever one looks, different packages represent incompatible solutions to overlapping areas of application.
+The platforms for psychophysical experimentation, PC, Macintosh and Unix, still are the focus of often separate user communities.
+Back in the 90s, however, Denis Pelli had started to turn the wheel by giving an inspiring example of sharing when he made his VideoToolbox available, a highly stable, well supported software basis for visual psychophysics on the Macintosh.
+The VideoToolbox had paved the way for the use of high-level languages like Matlab or Python and is the basis for the Psychtoolbox which has finally led to a convergence of platforms.
 Today there are systems in many high level languages.
 My aim with this web page is to contribute to cooperation by bringing together the developers of software and their users.

-An important development is the maturation of general purpose psychological experimenting systems (Section F).
-Due to the inability of earlier versions of Windows to handle real-time applications, professional packages were for the Macintosh only (an early system was PsyScope).
-Nowadays there is an impressive line of general-purpose systems for Windows.
+An important development was the maturation of general purpose psychological experimenting systems (Section F).
+Due to the inability of earlier versions of Windows to handle real-time applications, professional packages were first for the Macintosh only (an early system was PsyScope).
+Nowadays there is an impressive line of general-purpose systems for all platforms.
 To add flexibility, several can optionally be programmed with Python.
 Ironically, whilst timing with millisecond accuracy is no longer an obstacle for the current operating systems, it has become a problem with monitor technology.

 Scope: The overview covers both public domain material and commercial systems.
 A number of related fields of software have further been added because it is often not possible to draw a sharp line between areas.